Oflag IV-C: Escape attempts

 The German Army made Colditz a Sonderlager (high-security prison camp), the only one of its type within Germany.
-Field Marshal Hermann Göring even declared Colditz "escape-proof."
+Reichsmarschall Hermann Göring even declared Colditz "escape-proof."
 In spite of this claim, there were many well-documented escapes and failed attempts by British, Canadian, French, Polish, Dutch, and Belgian inmates.
 Between 30 and 36 men succeeded in their attempts - exact numbers differ between German and Allied sources.

 In popular culture

 The escapes from Colditz, featured in many works of fiction or documentaries, popularized the unrealistic image of prisoner of war escapes by cheerful Allied prisoners.
 This is sometimes referred to as the "Colditz Myth".

 Oflag IV-C did not receive special attention during the war; prisoners' letters home were censored, and the British government told escaped prisoners to not talk.
-Burn's two articles in The Times on 19 and 21 April 1945 were the first detailed descriptions of a prisoner-of-war camp, and his fictionalized account Yes, Farewell appeared in 1946.
+Burn's two articles in The Times on 19 and 21 April 1945 were the first detailed descriptions of a prisoner-of-war camp, and his fictionalised account Yes, Farewell appeared in 1946.
 Oflag IV-C provided the inspiration for both television and film because of the widely popular retellings by Reid (The Colditz Story and The Latter Days) and Neave (They Have Their Exits).
 Reid's accounts of Colditz were especially influential in causing Oflag IV-C to become the most famous POW prison, and public interest in accounts of clever prisoners outwitting guards, to affect the image of all German POW prisons.
 This started as early as 1955 with the release of the film The Colditz Story, based on the Reid books, followed by The Birdmen in 1971, continuing until 2005 with the Colditz mini-series.
 The escape stories of Colditz Castle have inspired several board and video games, such as Escape from Colditz and Commandos.

 After the success of the British accounts, Eggers wrote Colditz: The German Story based on his experiences.
 Like the Allied accounts, it was a best-seller.
 The commercially and critically successful 1972-1974 Colditz TV series caused Colditz books to again become best-sellers.
 By then the attention to Colditz, and to the boyish adventures there, was such that Alan Coren's review of the second series of the show humorously described it as "back to The Fifth Form at St. Colditz for a new term", and Burn's novel was reprinted as Farewell to Colditz.
 Even as later works offered more nuanced descriptions of the tedium and miseries of Colditz life, they acknowledged the continuing public interest in adventure with titles such as Escape from Colditz (2000).